santoclemenzi/base44-prompts/carbro/readme.md

 still something to be fixed for EntryForm, for new entries only:

 - the record must be inizialized with the car currenty selected in the dashboard.
 - "odometer" field must be inizialized with last odometer data, ignore record type, it must be the last odometer available for that car.

+---

+now let's implement all actions for the top nav bar hambuger menu:

+- The "dark mode" toggle should change the theme settings from light mode to dark mode.
+- "Logout" simply logs out the user from the application

+> [!NOTE]
+> Did not work...

+sorry to say, but neither the dark mode toggle nor the logout buttons appear to be working.
+They simply do nothing on tap/click.

+---

+still not working, clicking the "dark mode" toggle just changes text from "dark mode" to "light mode" and vice-versa but the app theme stays unchanged

+> [!NOTE]
+> Still not working and 2 more **precious** credits wasted...

 ## List of prompts